dkijania/rust-bdd/README.md

 # rust-bdd
-Example of bdd in rust
+Example of bdd in rust-rampup

 ## Master current build status